-First thing to do in Hanoi: Kick off your day in Hanoi by going to Dong Xuan Market to buy your supplies for the whole day.
-Buy water, on the road snacks, sunglasses, and Vietnamese conical hats for a very affordable price!
+The first thing to do in Hanoi: Kick off your day in Hanoi by going to Dong Xuan Market to buy your supplies for the whole day.
+Buy water, on-the-road snacks, sunglasses, and Vietnamese conical hats for a very affordable price!

 Here you can experience the life of a true local.
 Watch them buy and sell wet goods, vegetables, flowers, bags, and many more in a four-story soviet-style market building.
-Fact, Dong Xuan Market is Hanoi’s largest indoor market situated in the northern part of Hanoi Old Quarter.
+In fact, Dong Xuan Market is Hanoi’s largest indoor market situated in the northern part of the Hanoi Old Quarter.

 Dong Xuan Market is also a great place to get a taste of local dishes.
 It has a massive dining area where you can select a wide range of food to satisfy your morning tummy.

 Actually, you can find even those Vietnamese exotic food here.
 Give your taste buds a brand new sensation from fried frogs or duck blood soup (Tiet Canh)!
 I can’t recommend these foods because I did not have any plan of eating them.
 I sometimes get sick from eating exotic food, even if they are edible.
 But for the sake of experience, you must try.

 If you’re looking for unexotic food, you must not skip Banh Coun (Steamed Rice Rolls), Bun Cha (grilled pork and noodle), and their all-time-famous egg coffee!